vetscience/Assemblosis/README.md

 # Minimum accepted read-length to keep the read after trimming
 minlen: 40

+### Parameters for the program bowtie2 are described in http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml
 ## Illumina PE fragment length.
-This parameter is forwarded to bowtie2 mapper.
+Program bowtie2 parameter -X.
 # NOTE!
 Each read-pair needs one phred value.
 maxFragmentLens: [500, 600]

-## Parameters for the program Pilon
-# Orientation of pair-end reads e.g. 'fr', 'rf', 'ff'
+# Orientation of pair-end reads e.g. 'fr', 'rf', 'ff': Program bowtie2 parameters --fr, --rf or --ff
 orientation: 'fr'

+### Parameters for the program Pilon are described in https://github.com/broadinstitute/pilon/wiki/Requirements-&-Usage
-# Prefix for the resultant pilon polished assembly
+# Prefix for the resultant pilon polished assembly.
+Pilon parameter --output
 polishedAssembly: celePilon
 # This is set 'true' for an organism with diploid genome: Pilon parameter --diploid
 diploidOrganism: true
-# Value 'bases' fixes snps and indels: pilon parameter --fix
+# Value 'bases' fixes snps and indels: Pilon parameter --fix
 fix: bases

-## Parameters for the program Centrifuge.
+### Parameters for the program centrifuge are described in http://www.ccb.jhu.edu/software/centrifuge/manual.shtml
 # Path to the directory, that contains NCBI nt database in nt.?.cf files.
+Centrifuge parameter -x
 database: /home/<username>/ntDatabase
+# Lenght of the identical match in nucleotides required to infer a read as contaminant.
+Centrifuge parameter --min-hitlen
+partialMatch: 100
 # NCBI taxon root identifers for the species considered contaminants: e.g. bacteria (=2), viruses (=10239), fungi (=4751), mammals (=40674), artificial seqs (=81077).
+Pipeline specific parameter.
 taxons: [2,10239,4751,40674,81077]
-# Lenght of the identical match in nucleotides required to infer a read as contaminant.
-partialMatch: 100

-## Parameters for the RepeatModeler and RepeatMasker
+## Parameters for the RepeatModeler and RepeatMasker are described in http://www.repeatmasker.org
 repBaseLibrary:
   class: File
-  # This is the RepBase file from https://www.girinst.org/repbase
+  # This is the RepBase file from https://www.girinst.org/repbase.
+RepeatMasker parameter -lib
   path: /home/<username>/RepBaseLibrary/RMRBSeqs.embl
-# Directories for inferred custom repeats (inferred by RepeatModeler), tandem repeats (simple repeats) and interspersed repeats (transposons)
+# Directories for inferred custom repeats (inferred by RepeatModeler), tandem repeats (simple repeats) and interspersed repeats (transposons)'
+# RepeatMasker parameter -dir
 repeatWorkDir:
   - class: Directory
     location: RepeatCustom